dalong0514/readnotes/20200106计算原文/2020061Website_Scraping_with_Python/2020061Website_Scraping_with_Python0301.md

 To compare the difference, my file-based cache requires 253 MB of space; after I switched to compression, it required only 49 MB.
 What a difference!

 But every rose has its thorn: saving space requires more computation time for decompressing the content.
 On my computer with the currently saved dataset, the scraper runs 31 seconds slower when decompressing.
 This may not sound bad, but proportionally this is 17% more time.
-But if

-93 Chapter 3

-Using BeaUtifUl soUp

-you compare this result with the running times with different parsers, then you saved over 90% of your running time while working on the fine details of your script.
+But if you compare this result with the running times with different parsers, then you saved over 90% of your running time while working on the fine details of your script.
 And you don’t overload the website because you run your script 100 times daily.

 Updating the Cache